The tools I use

 As basic as I need for a visual way to commit and push code.

-Decent open-source Postman alternative on the occasion I need to test API endpoints.
+Lightweight open-source Postman alternative on the occasion I need to test API endpoints.